Financial economics: Departures from normality

-Within institutions, the function of Black-Scholes is now, largely, to communicate prices via implied volatilities, much like bond prices are communicated via YTM; see Black–Scholes model.
+Within institutions, the function of Black–Scholes is now, largely, to communicate prices via implied volatilities, much like bond prices are communicated via YTM; see Black–Scholes model.

 In consequence traders (and risk managers) now, instead, use "smile-consistent" models, firstly, when valuing derivatives not directly mapped to the surface, facilitating the pricing of other, i.e. non-quoted, strike/maturity combinations, or of non-European derivatives, and generally for hedging purposes.

 The two main approaches are local volatility and stochastic volatility.
 The first returns the volatility which is "local" to each spot-time point of the finite difference- or simulation-based valuation; i.e. as opposed to implied volatility, which holds overall.
 In this way calculated prices – and numeric structures – are market-consistent in an arbitrage-free sense.
 The second approach assumes that the volatility of the underlying price is a stochastic process rather than a constant.
 Models here are first calibrated to observed prices, and are then applied to the valuation or hedging in question; the most common are Heston, SABR and CEV.
 This approach addresses certain problems identified with hedging under local volatility.

 Related to local volatility are the lattice-based implied-binomial and -trinomial trees – essentially a discretization of the approach – which are similarly, but less commonly, used for pricing; these are built on state-prices recovered from the surface.
 Edgeworth binomial trees allow for a specified (i.e. non-Gaussian) skew and kurtosis in the spot price; priced here, options with differing strikes will return differing implied volatilities, and the tree can be calibrated to the smile as required.

 Similarly purposed (and derived) closed-form models were also developed.

 As discussed, additional to assuming log-normality in returns, "classical" BSM-type models also (implicitly) assume the existence of a credit-risk-free environment, where one can perfectly replicate cashflows so as to fully hedge, and then discount at "the" risk-free-rate.

 And therefore, post crisis, the various x-value adjustments must be employed, effectively correcting the risk-neutral value for counterparty- and funding-related risk.

-These xVA are additional to any smile or surface effect.
-This is valid as the surface is built on price data relating to fully collateralized positions, and there is therefore no "double counting" of credit risk (etc.) when appending xVA.
+These xVA are additional to any smile or surface effect: with the surface built on price data for fully-collateralized positions, there is therefore no "double counting" of credit risk (etc.) when appending xVA.
 (Were this not the case, then each counterparty would have its own surface...)